 We invested and continue to invest a lot of effort to keep the overhead of using Elastic APM as low as possible.
 But because every deployment is different, there are some knobs you can turn to adapt it to your specific needs.

 Transaction Sample Rateedit

 The easiest way to reduce the overhead of the agent is to tell the agent to do less.

 the agent will randomly sample only a subset of transactions.

-as we only record the the name of the transaction, the overall transaction time and the result for unsampled transactions.
+Unsampled transactions only record the name of the transaction, the overall transaction time, and the result: